datagrovecr/jaja_search_replace/Notes.md

 ## Progress
 - Visual change to the word(s) found with **bold** or all uppercase letters
+- added linter code

 ## Issues
 - Higlighting the word found
 - Incorporating lint highlight
+- turning linter code from javascript to typescript